Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: FPT inapproximability of and

 Before we proceed to prove the above lemma, let us note that \autoref{thm:lb-approx-biDSN} follows immediately from \autoref{crl:inapprox-bounded-degree-csi} and \autoref{lem:inapprox-bidsn-red}.

-\begin{proof}[Proof of \autoref{lem:inapprox-bidsn-red}] The construction here is exactly the same as that in~\autoref{sec:bidsn-w[1]} with only one exception: each gadget will now be a copy of the uniqueness gadget from~\autoref{sec:uniqueness-gadget} with $M = 5$ (instead of $M = k^4$ used before).
+The construction for \autoref{lem:inapprox-bidsn-red} is exactly the same as that in~\autoref{sec:bidsn-w[1]} with only one exception: each gadget will now be a copy of the uniqueness gadget from~\autoref{sec:uniqueness-gadget} with $M =13$ (instead of $M = k^4$ used before).
 Again, it is clear that the number of demand pairs is $O(k + \ell) = O(\ell)$ where $k$ is the number of superedges, i.e., $k = |E_H|$.